 Research for the thesis is conducted under the guidance of a research supervisor, in whose laboratory the student works.
 A Thesis Supervisory Committee for each student provides additional expertise and advice to facilitate the research and the preparation of the thesis.

-F. PhD Candidacy Examination
+F. PhD Comprehensive Examination

-For PhD students and those wishing to transfer from the MSc program to the PhD program, an oral PhD Candidacy Examination is used to demonstrate that the student has a thorough understanding of the literature related to the research area, the objectives, the proposed methodology and the theoretical and practical aspects of the areas of biochemistry underlying the thesis research.
+For PhD students and those wishing to transfer from the MSc program to the PhD program, an oral PhD Comprehensive Examination is used to demonstrate that the student has a thorough understanding of the literature related to the research area, the objectives, the proposed methodology and the theoretical and practical aspects of the areas of biochemistry underlying the thesis research.
 This evaluation takes place after the student has been in the program for one year.

 G. Thesis Preparation and Defence